Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Coarse-grained Video Understanding

-Recent progress in Multimodal Large Language Models has established a new paradigm for Video QA, heavily reliant on the integration of modified visual and textual features.
+Recent progress in MLLMs has established a new paradigm for Video QA, heavily reliant on the integration of adapted visual and textual features.
 Atemporal Probe (ATP) \cite{vqa:atp} introduces a fine-tuning with prompt tuning approach that selects a single representative key frame to serve as a learnable visual prompt for a frozen vision encoder.
 Q-ViD \cite{vqa:qvid} leverages a pre-trained InstructBLIP model \cite{vqa:instruct} and incorporates tailored instructional prompts to generate descriptive video captions, using them as contextual cues for improved question answering.
 Similarly, ViTiS \cite{vqa:zero} employs multimodal prompt learning together with a visual mapping network to inject task-specific cues into image-language models, enabling strong performance with only few additional learnable parameters and limited training data.
 Other works explore adapter-based fine-tuning.
 Tem-Adapter \cite{vqa:temadapter} introduces a visual temporal aligner to predict future video states and a textual semantic aligner to refine embeddings for cross-modal alignment.
 TR-Adapter~\cite{vqa:tradapter} proposes a temporal reasoning adapter designed to capture temporal relationships and facilitate knowledge transfer from language models.
 Unlike prior methods that maintain the original backbone architecture and perform adaptation through external lightweight modules, TC-LLaVA \cite{vqa:vcllava} modifies the attention computation in foundation models through partial tuning.
 Specifically, it introduces a Temporal-Aware Dual RoPE to encode temporal positional information and a Frame-wise Block Causal Attention Mask to enhance interactions among visual tokens.

-\subsection{General Video Understanding}
+\section{General Video Understanding}

-Unlike most existing image-to-video transfer learning methods which are tailored for one specific task, there have been some methods that aim to transfer the pretrained image-text knowledge across multiple tasks to achieve general video understanding.
-FitCLIP~\cite{gvu:fitclip} proposes to train a student model by a small number of labeled video-text pairs and a large number of video-text pseudo labels, where the student model is then fused with the teacher model by weight ensembling for zero-shot video understanding.
-STAN~\cite{gvu:stan} presents spatial-temporal auxiliary network as a side-tuning approach to perform temporal interaction and feature merging in the additional side branch, which achieves state-of-the-art performances across video-text retrieval and video action recognition.
+Unlike most existing image-to-video transfer learning methods, which are tailored for one specific task, there have been some methods that aim to transfer the pretrained image-text knowledge across multiple tasks to achieve general video understanding as a video-language foundation model.